alexclemm/peermount/README.md

 # peermount
-This repo is used to coordinate authoring of the Peer-Mount Internet Draft
+This repo is used to coordinate authoring of the Peer-Mount Internet Draft (draft-clemm-netmod-peermount)